-The Depositary is permitted to delegate (and authorise its delegate to sub-delegate) the safekeeping of Scheme Property.
+The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property.

-6.5 The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch (the Custodian).
-In turn, the Custodian has delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates (sub-custodians).
+The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch (the Custodian).
+In turn, the Custodian may delegate the custody of assets in certain markets in which the Company may invest to various sub-delegates (sub-custodians).
 A list of sub-custodians is available from the ACD on request.
-Updated Information.